 Just give us a call on 13 19 17 and we'll be happy to help.
 Please make sure that you have your reference number handy - we'll need this to identify your NBN™ pre-order.

-What happens once NBN™ is available at my address?
+Once I've pre-ordered, what happens when NBN™ is available at my address?

 We'll keep your pre-order 'frozen' until we receive confirmation from our wholesaler that it's possible to connect an NBN™ service to your nominated address.
 As soon as we get the green light, we'll get started on your order so you can be connected to the NBN™ as soon as possible.